reedwrogers/Dart-Vision/README.md

 Welcome to **Dart-Vision** — a system for automatically capturing and scoring dart games using computer vision!
 This project was done for CS 445, Computational Photography, at the University of Illinois Urbana-Champaign.

 The project was used as a learning experience to conclude our course.
 It is still under development, and has several areas for improvement.
+Main goal was to get exposure to several key topics in computational photography through a real application.

 This guide will help you get started setting up your dart board, local database, and running the project.